pablolucio97/Study_Content/general_development/software_architeture.md

 Example: A webserver that is working concurrently has just 1 thread, and this thread receives 5 requests to process at once.
 Each request takes 10ms to respond, then the final response time is 50ms because it is processed in series.
 If this same webserver had 5 threads available, it would work with parallelism allocating each request in a thread where the final response time would be 10ms.

 ### Another concepts
 - **Service Level Agreement (SLA)**: It is related with the software metrics what was dealt with the business client.
 - **Service Level Objectives (SLO)**: Over the SLA, what is my software metrics.
 Generally exceeds what was dealt as SLA.

+## Working with caching

+### Type of caching

+- **Static data* on Edge Computing** This type of caching provides all already processed in a server before the user bump your server.
+All website cache content is stored in the nearest to the user server.
+Generally it has a good payoff.
+- **Cached Web page** Some Javascript frameworks allows building cached pages that will be server with the HTML already built.
+Example: NextJS.
+- **Internal cached functions** Are heavy algorithms that could be embedded in a function to be executed in some spaced interval instead each request reducing also databases operations.
+- **Cached objects** Is the technique of caching your entities objects to avoid it run repeated operations.
+It can be done using Redis or some NodeJS library to deal with caching like node-cache.
+- **Local caching** The cache is available only locally.
+Its more faster, but can't be shared between user sessions.
+It means the user must repeat all same process in different machines.
+- **Shared caching** The cache is available in an external server where each instance should bump on this server to get the cached.
+It's more slower, mas generally more recommended.
+In this type of caching, the database queries can be cached and shared too.

 ## General tips
 - The business team structure reflects directly on the final software architecture.
 Example: If a team is composed of just one back-end developer, then the front-end application will be embedded on the back-end.